bombasticSlacks/Aspirant/Game/Vitomancer.md

 ### Basic
 #### Amateur Necromancy
 If your character has [Attuned](Magic-Training#Attuned), your character can perform [Ritual](Ritual) to:

-You can command and manipulate unintelligent spirits and undead.
+* Command and manipulate unintelligent spirits and undead.

 #### Dead Tongues
 You can speak to spirits and undead even if you wouldn't otherwise share a language.